aranga-au/lambda-helloworld/README.md

 upload swager file in deploy folder (repleace 11111111 with your aws account number) if you gave diffrent name for lambda function please change test-http to the correct name

+please contact me for any errors or requests